NASA looks into robot bees for Mars exploration

-The rocky landscape on Mars is hell on rover wheels, so NASA researchers are looking at ways to explore the Red Planet by taking flight there instead.
+The rocky landscape on Mars is hell on rover wheels, so NASA researchers are considering ways to explore the Red Planet by taking flight there instead.
 The space agency is looking into developing a swarm of robotic bees called Marsbees.

 Each Marsbee would be about the size of a bumblebee, but with larger wings the size of a cicada's.
 The bees would launch from a mobile base that acts as a communications hub and recharging station.